-always smaller than predictions based on a constant density (Fig. 5).
+The annual variations of the predicted biomass increment resulting from considering a dynamic wood density were always smaller than predictions based on a constant density (Fig. 5).
 The prediction uncertainty was considerably higher when accounting for random effects on either the WD or the volume increment.
-The full error propagation (sc4) had a relative prediction uncertainty up to 60 % of the predicted value on average, occasionally reaching or overcoming 100 %.
-Constant density predictions had logically the lowest uncertainties (less than 10 %) since they only included the error from the volume increment estimation.
+The full error propagation (sc4) had a relative prediction uncertainty up to 60% of the predicted value on average, occasionally reaching or overcoming 100%.
+Constant density predictions had logically the lowest uncertainties (less than 10%) since they include only the error from the volume increment estimation.
 Wood density had the greatest contribution to the prediction uncertainty, and mainly through the between-tree variations.
-The parametric estimation (sc3) had a prediction interval 4 times lower than the full error propagation prediction (sc4), showing an underestimation of the error made by considering the uncertainty related to the regression coefficients only.
+The parametric estimation (sc3) had a prediction interval four times lower than the full error propagation prediction (sc4), showing an underestimation of the error made by considering the uncertainty related to the regression coefficients only.

-3.6.2 At plot level
+435 3.6.2 At plot level

 At plot level, which is the aggregation of the tree-level predictions and errors, the prediction errors tended to compensate each other since the relative prediction intervals of the annual biomass production were smaller than at tree-level (Fig. 6).
-Thus the interval of biomass production estimates varied from $\sim 7 \%$ (sc1: no random effect, no residual error) to 10-30 % (sc4: full error propagation) at stand level.
+Thus the interval of biomass production estimates varied from \sim 7% (sc1: no random effect, no residual error) to 10-30% (sc4: full error accounting) at stand level.
 It is noticeable that the relative prediction interval at 95% was never greater than 40% despite the combined errors of the two models (wood density and volume increment) plus the errors related to the random tree-level variations.